 Evaluation of performance in this class is not based on how well you can memorize material.
 Rather, it is focused on how well you can apply the principles you learn in the lectures and workshops to a real-world problem.
 As well, you will be assessed on how well you are able to communicate your ideas orally, including your ability to defend decisions you have made and explain the processes by which you came to make critical decisions in designing your business model.
 You will also be evaluated on how effectively you work as part of a team.
 Grading is a combination of formative assessments - relatively low-value items whose purpose is to provide you with feedback and guidance in your learning - and summative evaluation, which are relatively high-value items used to evaluate the outcomes of your learning and work.

 Grading

 Grading will be according to the Dalhousie University standard grading scale.
 A grade will be given for SCIE 4701 only after SCIE 4702 is completed.
-However, a grade will be assigned separately for each class, based on performance in that term.
+The same grade will be assigned for both SCIE 4701 and 4702.